OpeOnikute/ctis-api/README.md

 ## Long term extra features
 - Add the locations of all the buildings to the map, so people can navigate on foot like Waze.

+## Tasks
+- Add the 404 error handler and fix the app context issue

 I've left the documentation for the Flask Starter Repo i used below:

 # Flask API Starter Pack